ThangLeQuoc/vietnamese-provinces-database/README.md

 A complete SQL database of Vietnamese administrative units, includes all **63 Vietnamese provinces** and associated districts, wards sub-divisions.
 Data is updated as of late 2021.
-Don't forget to leave a :star: if you find this repository helpful.
-It's would help to cheer us up to we can deliver valuable product to support our community.
+Don't forget to leave a :star: if you find this repository helpful, and to keep track of the latest release of this dataset in the future.
+It's would help to cheer us up so we can deliver valuable product to support our community.

 **Data status**
 Last update at: June 2022